About Benita Miciulis

 5. My Personal Practice

-Yoga and meditation have helped me bring together the fragmented parts of myself, allowing me to feel whole—to feel as one.
-They’ve truly transformed the way I live and experience life.
-My ongoing commitment to personal practice, exploration, and learning is what enables me to teach with authenticity and depth.
+The weaving together of movement and mindfulness has helped me bring together the fragmented parts of myself, allowing me to feel whole—to feel as one.
+These embodied practices have truly transformed the way I live and experience life, serving to further ground my belief that the body and the mind are not separate—they’re intimately connected and operate as one.

 An Invitation to Practice As One